Geckostya/maze_generator/README.md

 # Maze generator for ROS

-There is a small program to generate the mazes.
+There is a small program to generate mazes.

 Prerequisites
 -------------